easymodo/qimgv/README.md

 ## Using quick copy / quick move panels

 Bring up the panel with C or M shortcut.
-You will see 9 destination directories, click them to set them up.
+You will see 9 destination directories, click on the folder icon to change them.

 With panel visible, use 1 - 9 keys to copy/move current image to corresponding directory.